Argentina deal to pay debt, reenter markets, clears hurdle in Congress

-BUENOS AIRES (Reuters) - A bill aimed at stopping Argentina’s economic decline by ending its 14-year banishment from the global bond market passed its first legislative hurdle on Tuesday, when a Congressional committee sent the measure to the full house of representatives.
+BUENOS AIRES, March 8 (Reuters) - A bill aimed at stopping Argentina’s economic decline by ending its 14-year banishment from the global bond market passed its first legislative hurdle on Tuesday, when a Congressional committee sent the measure to the full house of representatives.

 President Mauricio Macri, elected in November on a free-markets platform, wants Congress to approve a deal to pay $4.6 billion in cash to the biggest holders of defaulted debt.